elixir-search/searchex/README.md

 ## The Searchex CLI

-A `searchex` command-line program can be used to manage config files, catalogs and indexes, and to perform searches.
+A `searchex` command-line program can manage config files, build catalogs and indexes, and perform searches.

 ### Escript Installation

 If you have Elixir 1.3+ enter this at the console:

 <pre><sub>mix escript.install https://raw.githubusercontent.com/elixir-search/searchex/master/searchex</sub></pre>

+Make sure `~/.mix/escripts` is on your path!

 ### Tab Completion